 Moderator: Sam Steverlynck, art critic and editor-in-chief of H ART magazine

 - Beatrix Ruf: served as the Director of the Stedelijk Museum Amsterdam and as Director and Chief Curator of Kunsthalle Zürich.
 She was active as curator at among others the Ringier Collection.
 Since 2010 she is a member of the think tank core group of the LUMA Foundation Arles.

 - Sabine Taevernier: art historian and expert on the late 19th c. and 20th c., member of the Board for the preservation of movable cultural heritage at the Flemish Community.

-- Benedikt van der Vorst: broker, former notary, administrator of foundations and ardent collector.
+- Benedikt van der Vorst: real estate developper, honorary notary, administrator of foundations and ardent collector.

 - Walter Vanhaerents: former building contractor and ardent collector, Vanhaerents Art Collection Brussels.